Phil is a highly experienced browser of the internet, having logged many hours digging up obscure content for several seconds of amusement.

 This one has genuinely useful and practical applications, but can equally just be used to geek out a little.
 Sometimes this little gadget can even save you money.
 It's the perfect tool for the DIY mechanic.
 Modern cars with all their electrics can suffer from numerous ailments, fortunately, they also have a lot of sensors which means that there is plenty of data available that can be used to diagnose problems.
 And this is where this handy gadget thrives because you need a way to get that data off the ECU (Engine Control Unit) and interpret it.

 Don't panic drive to the mechanic!
 Simply plug this device into your vehicle's OBDII port and connect it via Bluetooth to your phone or laptop.
 Using the accompanying software you can see any fault code that your vehicle has logged and even reset codes if necessary (although it's better to know exactly what you're doing before you attempt this).
-A bit of research and quite often you will be able to find and possibly even fix the problem your car is experiencing yourself without ever going to a mechanic.
+With a bit of research, quite often you will be able to find and possibly even fix the problem your car is experiencing yourself without ever going to a mechanic.
 Not only could it work out cheaper but it's also very rewarding being able to learn and fix things yourself.

 You can also leave the unit in while driving to capture, display, and record data whilst you are driving such as speed, rpm, throttle position, and much more depending on your car and its sensors.
 This can also be used for diagnostic purposes as some issues only occur while driving, or it can be used to create a fancy HUD (Heads Up Display) on your dashboard using your phone with the app running.